luistm/banksaurus/README.md

 ## Setup

-If you're interested in hacking or trying `go-bank-cli`, you can install via `go get`:
+If you're interested in hacking or trying `banksaurus`, you can install via `go get`:

 ```bash
 go get -u github.com/luistm/go-cli-bank